UniExeterRSE/intro-version-control/_episodes/05_making_repos.md

 ## Creating repositories

 So how do you create repositories?
-For this course, we'll focus on two different ways to do this:
+We'll look at two different ways to do this:

 1. Creating a remote repository on GitHub.